a-rokay/static-site-generator/README.md

 Static site generator

 optional arguments:
-  -h, --help                                show this help message and exit -v, --version                             show program's version number and exit -i INPUT, --input INPUT                   pass a .txt file or folder of .txt files -s STYLESHEET, --stylesheet STYLESHEET    URL to a stylesheet
+  -h, --help            					Show this help message and exit -v, --version         					Show program's version number and exit -i INPUT, --input INPUT					Pass a file or folder of files -s STYLESHEET, --stylesheet STYLESHEET	URL to a stylesheet -l LANG, --lang LANG 						Language to be set in root html tag
 ```

 ##### --help/-h